 78. Go out in your front yard, stand quietly and close your eyes.
 What is the farthest thing you can hear?
 What is the closest?
 How many different things can you hear?

 79. Fix breakfast in bed for your parent for no special reason.

 80. Ask your parent or neighbor for some old magazines that you could cut pictures out of, and make a collage of your favorite things.

 81. Use those old magazines to make paper beads and create some jewelry.
 Click here to find out how.

-82. Check out a library book about bridges.
+82. Check out a library book (or read online) about bridges.
 Try to build your own model of a bridge.

 84. Draw a floor plan of your bedroom at a scale of 1′ = 1/4″.

 85. Draw a floor plan of your “dream clubhouse.”
 (Hot tub?
 Big screen TV?
 Bowling alley?)